passsy/android-HoloCircularProgressBar/README.md

 You can see the ProgressBar working in the sample application.
 Just check out the library and create a new "Android Project form Existing Code"

-### Development status

-This project is currently under development.
-Check out the `development` branch.
-It should be pretty stable, contains some bugfixes but is not finally tested.

 ### Use it in your own Code

 Add the View in your Layout